FLATLAY/flatlayWiki/creator-user-story.md

 A *brand* can register in the *Merchant* portal.

 ## resisteration
-َ A unice email and a password needs to register ! after the registeration the merchant user should verify the registration email.
+A unique email and a password need to register ! after the registration the merchant user should verify the registration email.
 ## login
 immediately after the user login in merchant portal, it can see the list of the campaign is displayed, if the merchant  login for the first time it'll be a